 1. Some people prefer multi-tasking

-Customers can ask your chatbot a question and read the answer between meetings, or get a link to a helpful article and read it during their commute.
+Customers can ask your chatbot a question and read the answer between meetings, or get a link to a helpful article and read it when they have time.
 There’s no pressure to take action immediately.

 2. Customers can choose the option that fits their needs

-Plus, they can still follow up with a support rep if they need more help.
-With both live chat and automation in your arsenal, you can truly meet your customers anywhere and at any time they need you.
+To us, automated support doesn’t mean directing customers to an endless loop of scripted responses.
+Some customers love rolling up their sleeves and and digging into help center articles, while some customers aren’t interested in more than a quick scan.
+Serving both types is key.
+And if they need more help, your customers can still follow up with a support rep. With both live chat and automation in your arsenal, you can truly meet your customers anywhere and at any time they need you.

 “For people who don’t have time to have an in-depth conversation with a support rep, automated support options – like chatbots – become just as important as real-time support”